DivanteLtd/pimcore4-magento2-connector/README.md

 In Pimcore panel select Extensions and Upload Plugin (ZIP) and click Install and Enable.
 Follow [Configuration tab](#configuration)

-## Features
+## Key Features
-Each time user creates, changes or deletes Product or Category object, it is mapped and sent to Magento API.
+CMS - Expand your Magento store with powerful CMS

+PIM - Manage product information, translations, photos etc. with the best PIM software on the market

+Landing Pages - Generate landing pages, forms and content pages in a flash

+Tell a Story - Create a Storytelling about your brand and products

+Transfer All Data - Transfer all data types between systems - products, attributes, categories, customers, orders

+Omnichannel - Create a powerful Omnichannel solution

 ## Configuration
 Fill ```website/var/plugins/Magento2Connector/Magento2ConnectorConfig.php``` with credentials to Magento API.

 ## Contributing
 If you'd like to contribute, please fork the repository and use a feature branch.
 Pull requests are warmly welcome.